-Boeing posts loss of nearly $3 billion in 2nd quarter after 737 MAX grounding
+Boeing posts loss of nearly $3 billion in 2Q

-DALLAS — Boeing reported a second quarter loss of nearly $3 billion as it absorbed the financial damage caused by the grounding of its 737 Max airliner after two deadly crashes.
+DALLAS (AP) — Boeing reported a second quarter loss of nearly $3 billion as it absorbed the financial damage caused by the grounding of its 737 Max airliner after two deadly crashes.

 The giant aircraft maker said Wednesday that revenue plunged 35% from a year earlier, as it was unable to deliver any new Max jets.